sassoftware/viya4-iac-azure/docs/MULTI-AZ-CONFIG.md

 **Important Notes:**
 - **CRITICAL**: Both primary and replica volumes use **identical export paths** (e.g., `/export`).
 No `-replica` suffix is used to ensure seamless failover.
+- **Service restart is MANDATORY**: Existing NFS mounts cache the resolved IP and will NOT automatically reconnect after DNS update.
+Only newly created pods will use the new IP.
+- **Complete restart required**: Partial restart causes "split-brain" state where some pods connect to old IP (unavailable) and some to new IP (working), causing application failures especially for CAS.
 - DNS TTL is 300 seconds (5 minutes).
-Pods may take up to 5 minutes to pick up new IP.
+Allow time for DNS propagation before validating.
-- Replica volume is **read-only** until you break replication peering after failover.
+- Replica volume is **read-only** during normal operations.
+After failover, you must break replication peering to make it read-write.
+- **Validated behavior**: New compute-server pods successfully mounted from replica IP (192.168.3.5) after DNS update WITHOUT service restart.
+However, existing CAS pods remained connected to old IP (192.168.3.4), causing controller cycling until full service restart was performed.
 - For Azure documentation, see: [Azure NetApp Files Cross-Zone Replication](https://learn.microsoft.com/en-us/azure/azure-netapp-files/create-cross-zone-replication)

 ### NetApp Replication Behavior